 A native of the southern coalfields of West Virginia, Renée’s diverse work background includes museum restoration, long-term engagements as a teaching artist in public schools and working in community pottery in Helvetia, West Virginia.
 She was among the first artisans to make work for Tamarack: The Best of West Virginia.
 Renée has held multiple leadership positions in the arts industry including Director of the Arts at the West Virginia Division of Culture and History, as well as serving as a member of the Board of Directors at the Tamarack Foundation for the Arts, an ex-officio member of the West Virginia Commission on the Arts, a member the National Assembly of State Arts Agencies and as a State Arts Agency Representative for the National Endowment for the Arts.

 Amy Stout, Office Manager

-Amy administrates the operations of the foundation business office, providing front office reception, bookkeeping, database management, and executive assistance.
+Amy administrates the operations of the foundation business office.

 Amy is a West Virginia native and graduated from Marshall University.
 She is currently in her final year of WVU’s Nonprofit Management Program and has completed WVSU EDC’s Lean Start Up 60x – Small Business Training.
-Amy is a juried Tamarack fine artist and is a member of Gallery Eleven in Charleston (West Virginia’s oldest artist cooperative).
+Amy is a juried Tamarack fine artist and is a member of Gallery Eleven in Charleston (West Virginia’s longest running artist cooperative).

 Ashley Pack, Esq., Board Vice President, Attorney, Dinsmore (Hurricane)